Options for this Core

 The USBHS-DEV can be utilized in a variety of serial interface applications including:

 A complete software stack with the most popular device classes is available.
 It has been designed for portability in a variety of embedded applications.
 It includes an intuitive Application Programming Interface (API) for application development.

 - HDL RTL source code (ASICs) or post-synthesis EDIF netlist (FPGAs)

-- Sophisticated self-checking Testbench (Verilog versions use Verilog 2001) including external endpoint buffers, a bus/behavioral model USB stimulator (PHY), and a clock generator
+- Sophisticated self-checking Testbench (Verilog versions use Verilog 2001) including external FIFOs, buffers, models of interfaces, vectors for testing the core, and the core

 - Simulation script, vectors, expected results, and comparison utility

 - Synthesis script (ASICs) or place and route script (FPGAs)

 - Comprehensive user documentation, including detailed specifications and a system integration guide